Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 ======================

 This tutorial shows the most portable way to assign tasks (user applications) to the GPU.
+The libEnsemble scripts in this example are available under forces_gpu_ in the libEnsemble repository.

+This example is based on the
+:doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>` with
+a slightly modified simulation function (to assign GPUs) and an increased number of particles (allows live GPU usage to be viewed).

 In the first example, each worker will be using one GPU.
 We assume the workers are on a cluster with CUDA-capable GPUs.
 We will assign GPUs by setting the environment variable ``CUDA_VISIBLE_DEVICES``.
 An equivalent approach can be used with other devices.

-This example is based on the
-:doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>` with
-a slightly modified simulation function (to assign GPUs) and an increased number of particles (allows live GPU usage to be viewed).

-Compile **forces.x** using one of the GPU build lines in build_forces.sh_ or similar for your platform.

-The libEnsemble scripts in this example are available under forces_gpu_ in the libEnsemble repository.

 Videos demonstrate running this example on Perlmutter_, Spock_, and Polaris_.
-Note, in the first two videos are from an earlier release - you no longer need to change particle count or modify the `forces.c` file).
+*The first two videos are from an earlier release - you no longer need to change particle count or modify the `forces.c` file).*

 Simulation function
 -------------------